 - 4.1.
-Financial is an adviser network based in Cheltenham with 299 ARs and 342 RIs.
-Financial is a subsidiary of the Group, a holding company which is not authorised and does not trade. - 4.2.
-Financial was authorised on 1 December 2001 and during the Relevant Period was authorised to carry out the following regulated activities: - (1) advising, advising in relation to pension transfers/opt outs, making arrangements in relation to designated investment business and arranging deals in investments, since 1 December 2001; - (2) advising on and arranging regulated mortgage contracts and making arrangements in relation to regulated home finance, since 31 October 2004; - (3) dealing in investments as agent (insurance mediation), since 14 January 2005;
+Investments is an adviser network based in Cheltenham with four ARs and six RIs.
+Investments is a subsidiary of the Group, a holding company which is not authorised and does not trade. - 4.2.
+Investments was authorised on 2 June 2004 and during the Relevant Period was authorised to carry out regulated activities: - advising, advising in relation to pension transfers/opt outs, arranging deals in investments, making arrangements in relation to designated investment business, since 2 June 2004; - advising on and arranging regulated mortgage contracts, and making arrangements in relation to regulated home finance, since 31 October 2004; - (3) arranging, safeguarding and administration of assets, the separate authorisation of safeguarding and administration of assets, managing investments and dealing in investments as agent, since 1 August 2005;

-- (4) arranging, safeguarding and administration of assets and safeguarding and administration of assets, since 31 August 2006; and - (5) advising on, arranging and making arrangements for home purchase plans and home reversion plans, since 6 April 2007. - 4.3.
-Historically, the Group's ARs and RIs were split across three subsidiaries, but following a Group restructuring in February 2010 the majority of ARs and RIs were transferred to Financial.
+- (4) dealing in investments as principal and establishing, operating and winding up both regulated and un-regulated collective investment schemes, since 30 November 2006; and - (5) establishing, operating and winding up personal pensions and making arrangements for home purchase plans and home reversion plans, since 6 April 2007. - 4.3.
+Historically, the Group's ARs and RIs were split across three subsidiaries, but following a Group restructuring in February 2010 the majority of ARs and RIs were transferred to another of the subsidiaries, with the exception of those RIs who wanted to be able to offer DIM activity, who remained as RIs of Investments.